aakanshaparmar/humble-beginning/README.md

 		For example if input is zoom - 18, latitude - 34.5678 and longitude - 45.6677 file name will be 18_3456_4566.jpg

-		The negative sign in some latitude and longitude values will be ignored for naming purposes.
+		The negative sign in some latitude and longitude values will be also be included in the filename.

 	2.)
 The root url of the file for the purposes of this program is assumed to be -